CBD and women’s health

-Plus, as CBD contains less than 0.3% of the psychotropic THC element of cannabis, it can be used at anytime of the day - perfect when dealing with the unpredictability of symptoms of these conditions.
+Plus, as certified hemp derived CBD oil contains less than 0.2% of the psychotropic THC element of cannabis, it can be used at anytime of the day - perfect when dealing with the unpredictability of symptoms of these conditions.

 CBD products are not intended to diagnose, treat, cure, or prevent any disease.
 This guide is for information purposes only and is not intended to replace care by a qualified healthcare professional.
 If you’re on prescribed medication for any of these conditions, you may want to double check with your doctor that there are no known contraindications.